Welcome to Thriving Mind

 A network of exceptional mental health and substance use treatment providers

 Thriving Mind | South Florida promotes access to e Thriving Mind | South Florida promotes access to effective, accountable and compassionate care for people with mental illnesses and substance use disorders.
-We fund and oversee a safety net of services for uninsured individuals in Miami-Dade and Monroe counties with support from the Department of Children and Families, and other public and private sources.
+We fund and oversee a safety net of services for uninsured individuals in Miami-Dade and Monroe counties with support from the Florida Department of Children and Families, and other public and private sources.

-Go here for resources: https://thrivingmind.org/
+Go here for resources: https://thrivingmind.org/initiatives/opioid-treatment-miami

+Something to look out for when concerned that a pe Something to look out for when concerned that a person may be suicidal is a change in behavior or the presence of entirely new behaviors.
 These signs are of sharpest concern if the new or changed behavior is related to a painful event, loss, or change.
 Most people who take their lives exhibit one or more warning signs, either through what they say or what they do.
 Pay attention and listen.

-Go here for resources: https://thrivingmind.org/crisis-support
+Go here for help: www.thrivingmind.org

 Take these daily actions to care for your mental h Take these daily actions to care for your mental health, and with the 988 Florida Lifeline, get your health back on track.

-Go here for resources: https://thrivingmind.org/crisis-support
+Click here for resources: https://thrivingmind.org/crisis-support

 Studies have found that taking a walk through natu Studies have found that taking a walk through nature produces measurable benefits for your mental health and may even reduce the risk of depression.
 The study, published in Proceedings of the National Academy of Science, found that participants who walked for 90 minutes in a natural area showed decreased activity in the region of the brain associated with depression when compared to people who walked in a high-traffic urban setting.

 Healing together is easier than fighting alone.
-F Healing together is easier than fighting alone.
+Sa Healing together is easier than fighting alone.

 Sanar juntos es más fácil que luchar solos.

-Para obtener recursos, haga clic aquí:
+For help/Para obtener recursos, haga clic aquí:

 https://thrivingmind.org/csoc